HL7/PDDI-CDS/pages/_includes/start.md

 * PDDI CDS knowledge artifacts.
 It is RECOMMENDED that the knowledge artifacts adhere to the [Minimum Representation of Potential Drug-Drug Interaction Knowledge and Evidence](https://dbmi-icode-01.dbmi.pitt.edu/dikb-evidence/hcls-drug-drug-interaction/index.html) proposed by the [W3C Semantic Web in Health Care and Life Sciences Community Group](https://www.w3.org/community/hclscg/)

 * A CDS rule execution engine.
-Its RECOMMENDED that it be able to execute CDS rules written in [Clinical Quality Language (CQL)](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=400) and represented as a [FHIR `Library`](http://hl7.org/fhir/stu3/library.html) resource, either directly or compiled to HL7 [Expression Logical Model](https://github.com/cqframework/clinical_quality_language/blob/master/Src/java/cql-to-elm/OVERVIEW.md).
+It is RECOMMENDED that it be able to execute CDS rules written in [Clinical Quality Language (CQL)](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=400) and represented as a [FHIR Library](http://hl7.org/fhir/stu3/library.html) resource, either directly or compiled to HL7 [Expression Logical Model](https://github.com/cqframework/clinical_quality_language/blob/master/Src/java/cql-to-elm/OVERVIEW.md).

 * FHIR server(s) for terminology and patient data